-A \$50 late penalty may be charged by the Bursar's Office for failure to clear a past-due account within fourteen days of the beginning of instruction.

-Honor System Matters

-Monies owed to the Institute resulting from a Board of Control decision may be collected through the Bursar's Office, at the request of the dean of students.
+A \$50 late penalty may be charged by the Bursar's Office for failure to clear a past-due account at the beginning of instruction.
+Honor System Matters Monies owed to the Institute resulting from a Board of Control decision may be collected through the Bursar's Office, at the request of the dean of students.